 One of the easiest things anyone can do to repair their credit rating is to get on the electoral roll, which lists the names and addresses of everyone registered to vote within a certain area.

 When someone is registered to vote it gives lenders a really simple way to see that their name and address check out.
 It doesn't take long to do and it's also free.

 Anyone who's unsure about whether they're registered or not can check with their local authority.
-Alternatively, About My Vote can point people in the right direction.
+The contact details can be found by checking a postcode on the Government website.

 The next task for week one is to order a credit report.

 As noted earlier, a credit report consists of information that affects our ability to take out credit - including current credit agreements, public records like bankruptcies and address details.

 There are several ways of accessing our credit reports: